JaySeanlu/mtaNextTrain-REST-API/README.md

 `https://mtanexttrain.herokuapp.com/arrivals/{REDACTED_API_KEY}/route/A`

 Returns all trip updates on train arrivals across all primary stations throughout a specified train route line.
-Individual station trip update responses are organized by `primaryStationId` as keys (see `/stations` to see the relationship between stationId and primaryStationId).
+Individual station trip update responses are organized by `primaryStationId` as keys (see `/stations` to see the relationship between stationId and primaryStationId)

 Note that other train lines across the specified route's feed will still be displayed for each station.
 (See `/arrivals/{apiKey}/feed/{feedId}` endpoint for a description of `Feed`)